rodrigovivi/linux/drm-misc.rst

 This is the main feature branch where most of the patches land.
 This branch is always open to "hide" the merge window from developers.
-To avoid upsetting linux-next and causing mayhem in the merge window in general no pull requests are sent to upstream 1-2 weeks before the merge window opens.
-Outside of that feature freeze period pull requests are sent to upstream roughly every week, to avoid too much coordination pains.
+To avoid upsetting linux-next and causing mayhem in the merge window, in general no pull requests are sent to upstream after rc6 of the current kernel release.
+Outside of that feature freeze period, pull requests are sent to upstream roughly every 1-2 weeks, to avoid too much coordination pains.
+See the timeline below for a visualization of patch flow.

-If you're unsure apply your patch here, it can always be cherry-picked to one of the -fixes patches later on.
+If you're unsure, apply your patch here, it can always be cherry-picked to one of the -fixes branches later on.
 But in contrast to the drm-intel flow cherry-picking is not the default.

 drm-misc-next-fixes
 ~~~~~~~~~~~~~~~~~~~

-This is for bugfixes to drm-misc-next after feature freeze, but before -rc1 is
-tagged.
+This branch is only relevant between rc6 of the current kernel version (X) and
+rc1 of the next (X+1).
+This is the feature freeze period mentioned above in the
+drm-misc-next section.
+During this time, drm-misc-next will roll over to target
+kernel version X+2, and drm-misc-fixes will still be on kernel version X, so
+drm-misc-next-fixes is used for fixes that target X+1.

+See the timeline below for a visualization of patch flow.

 drm-misc-fixes
 ~~~~~~~~~~~~~~